superduper-io/superduper/docs/content/execute_api/using_hybrid_storage_to_handle_large_data_blobs.md

 iconv -f ISO-8859-1 -t UTF-8 artifacts/866cf8526595d3620d6045172fb16d1efefac4b1
 ```

-The superduper query reloads the data and passes it to the query result,
+The Superduper query reloads the data and passes it to the query result,
 without any user intervention.

 ## Just-in-time loading with `encodable='lazy_artifact'`: